antrikshdhand/info1113/3rd Year/MATH1115/README.md

 *Taken in 2023 Intensive January*

 The combination of MATH1005 and MATH1115 is equivalent to DATA1001.
-This unit focuses on the more "data science"-focused topics, especially how to use the `tidyverse` packages in R to more effectively manipulate data.
+Hence, in comparison to MATH1005, this unit focuses on the more "data science"-focused topics, especially how to use the `tidyverse` packages in R to more effectively manipulate data.

 The unit consisted of two projects each worth 10%, one which was to be done in a group and one individual project.